inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 **Output:** A JSONL file starting with a `_meta` row (system prompt), followed by rows for each pair containing `targetId`, `wordId`, `gloss`, `pos`, `indicatorId`, `indicatorName`, and `prompt`.

+This script keeps its own copy of the system prompt and builds its per-pair prompt as a single header line, so it can drift from the Tier 2 prompts in `public/config.json`.
+Edit both when the wording matters.

 ### Step 2: Run the LLM